-OLYMPIA, Wash. - Sloths and other exotic animals were confiscated from a home in Olympia in March have been ordered to forfeit them to Thurston County Animal Services.
+OLYMPIA, Wash. — The owners of sloths and other exotic animals that were confiscated from a home in Olympia in March have been ordered to forfeit them to Thurston County Animal Services.

-Police say an anonymous tip led them to the house, which had South American tree sloths, an Asian monitor lizard and giant anteater, three armadillos and other reptiles and insects.
+Police say an anonymous tip led them to the house, which had seven South American tree sloths, an Asian monitor lizard and giant anteater, three armadillos and other reptiles and insects.
 A tree sloth can sell for $5,000 to $7,000.

 None of the species can be owned or sold in Washington state without federal and state permits.